Software-Engineering-Group-UP/RSE-UP/_sources/chapters/git_advanced.md

 - YOU
 ```

-Amira commits her changes and pushes them to *her* repository on GitHub:
+We commit the changes and push them to our repository on Gitlab:

 ```bash
 $ git commit -a -m "Adding *you* as a contributor"